-22) System Warning Speaker Lead (4 pin SPEAKER)
+23. System Warning Speaker Lead (4 pin SPEAKER)

-This 4-pin connector supplies the case-mounted speaker to sound system beeps and warnings.
+This connector supplies the case-mounted speaker to sound system beeps and warnings.

-23) System Message LED Lead (2 pin LED)
+24. System Message LED Lead (2 pin MLED)

-This 2-pin connector supports the system message LED to indicate receipt of messages from a fax/modem.
+This connector supports the system message LED to indicate receipt of messages from a fax/modem.
 The normal status for this LED is ON, when there is no incoming data signal.
 The LED blinks when data is received.
 The system message LED feature requires an ACPI OS and driver support.

-24) System Management Interrupt Lead (2 pin SMI)
+25. System Management Interrupt Lead (2 pin SMI)

-This 2-pin connector permits switching to suspend mode, or "Green" mode, in which system activity is instantly decreased to save power and to expand the life of certain system components.
+This connector permits switching to suspend mode, or "Green" mode: system activity is decreased to conserve power and system components.
 Attach the case-mounted suspend switch this 2-pin connector.

-25) ATX Power Switch / Soft-Off Switch Lead (2 pin PWR)
+26. ATX Power Switch / Soft-Off Switch Lead (2 pin PWRSW)